will62794/endive/notes/TwoPhase_proof.md

 ## Monolithic Inductive Safety Proof

 Given safety property `TCConsistent`, we want to prove that `TCConsistent` is an invariant of the `TwoPhase` protocol specification.
 To do this we need to find a sufficient inductive invariant.
-In the standard "monolithic" inductive proof approach, we can start by checking whether `TCConsistent` is inductive on its own, by checking
+A standard approach, which we refer to as a "monolithic" inductive proof approach, is to start by checking whether `TCConsistent` is inductive on its own, by checking the following conditions
+$$
+\begin{aligned}

-$$ Init \Rightarrow TCConsistent $$
+& Init \Rightarrow TCConsistent \\

-$$ TCConsistent \wedge Next \Rightarrow TCConsistent'$$
+& TCConsistent \wedge Next \Rightarrow TCConsistent'
+\end{aligned}
+$$
 If this holds, then we're done.
 Otherwise, we expect to get a *counterexample to induction* (CTI), a pair of states $(s,s')$ that violates the consecution formula.
 From this CTI, we can then try to come up with a strengthening lemma invariant $L_1$ that is sufficient to rule out this CTI.
 Then, we conjoin this lemma to our original property and continue the process i.e. checking

 $$ (L_1 \wedge TCConsistent) \wedge Next \Rightarrow (L_1' \wedge TCConsistent')$$